watari3/GitBucket-Wiki/Enabling-SSH-access-to-repository.md

 ![SSH configuration](ssh_configuration1.png)

 Also, you have to set the base url of your GitBucket instance to enable SSH access.
+Note that if you have a reverse proxy and it has a different hostname from the GitBucket server, a hostname in the base url is different from a hostname for SSH.

 ![Base URL is required](ssh_configuration2.png)